The Crying Game: Critical reception

-The Crying Game received worldwide acclaim from critics.
-The film has a 95% rating on Rotten Tomatoes based on 73 reviews, with an average rating of 8.30/10.
+The Crying Game received critical acclaim.
+As of June 2026, the film had a 95% rating on Rotten Tomatoes based on 73 reviews.
 The consensus states, "The Crying Game is famous for its shocking twist, but this thoughtful, haunting mystery grips the viewer from start to finish."
-On the review aggregator website Metacritic the film has a score of 90 out of 100 based on 22 reviews, indicating "universal acclaim".
+On the review aggregator website, Metacritic the film has a score of 90 out of 100 based on 22 reviews; this score indicates "universal acclaim".

-Roger Ebert awarded the film a rating of four out of four stars, describing it in his review as one that "involves us deeply in the story, and then it reveals that the story is really about something else altogether" and named it "one of the best films of 1992".
+Roger Ebert awarded the film a rating of four out of four stars, describing it as a movie that "involves us deeply in the story" and then "reveals that the story is really about something else altogether".
+Ebert named The Crying Game "one of the best films of 1992".

-Richard Corliss, in Time magazine, stated: "And the secret?
-Only the meanest critic would give that away, at least initially."
-He alluded to the film's secret by means of an acrostic, forming the sentence "she is a he" from the first letter- "initial(ly)"- of each paragraph.
+In Time, Richard Corliss alluded to the film's secret by means of an acrostic.
+Corliss formed the sentence "she is a he" from the first letter of each paragraph.

 Much has been written about The Crying Games discussion of race, nationality, and sexuality.
 Theorist and author Jack Halberstam argued that the viewer's placement in Fergus's point of view regarding Dil being transgender reinforces societal norms rather than challenging them.

 David Cronenberg stated that he was disappointed by M. Butterflys reception and felt that it was overshadowed by The Crying Game.
 He said that the films paralleled each other as both were transsexual, transracial, and transcultural.
-He was critical of The Crying Game stating that the film "copped out" and that "the Stephen Rea character should have killed the black soldier" as it "would have made the movie so much more powerful because his guilt would have been so much greater".
+He was critical of The Crying Game, stating that the film "copped out".
+Cronenberg asserted that Fergus should have killed Jody in the film, reasoning that if Fergus had done so, he would have felt more guilt and the movie would have been "much more powerful".

+CinemaSight.com states that the film "explores race, identity, sexuality, and perception".

-The Crying Game was placed on over 50 critics' ten-best lists in 1992, based on a poll of 106 film critics.
+Based on a poll of 106 film critics, The Crying Game was placed on over 50 critics' ten-best lists in 1992.

-The February 2020 issue of New York Magazine lists The Crying Game as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York lists The Crying Game as among "The Best Movies That Lost Best Picture at the Oscars."

 Box office

-The film grossed £2 million ($3 million) in the United Kingdom.
-In the United States and Canada it was more successful, grossing $62.5 million, becoming Miramax's highest grossing film in that market at the time and, based on Screen Internationals definition of a British film, the second-highest grossing British film in the United States at the time.
+The Crying Game grossed £2 million ($3 million) in the United Kingdom.
+The film was more successful in the United States and Canada, grossing $62.5 million and becoming Miramax's highest-grossing film in that market at the time.
+Based on Screen Internationals definition of a British film, The Crying Game also became the second-highest grossing British film in the United States at the time.
 Based on its US gross, it was the most successful film of the year on a cost to US gross basis.
 It grossed a total of $71 million worldwide.

+Awards and nominations

+The Crying Game was nominated for six Academy Awards, including Best Picture, Best Film Editing, Best Actor (Rea), Best Supporting Actor (Davidson) and Best Director.
+Writer-director Jordan won the Academy Award for Best Original Screenplay.
+The film also won a BAFTA Award for Outstanding British Film of the Year.